google/moodle-on-gcp/docs/deploying-backend-config.md

 2. Create the backend configuration in GKE by executing the command line below.
 It assumes you're running it from a directory level above.

-If following the recommended Nginx version:
+If following the recommended NGINX version:
 ```
 kubectl apply -f 6-backendconfig/ingress-backendconfig-nginx.yaml
 ```